powmedia/backbone-forms/README.md

 A string that will be prefixed to the form DOM element IDs.
 Useful if you will have multiple forms on the same page.
 E.g. `idPrefix: 'user-'` will result in IDs like 'user-name', 'user-email', etc.

+If not defined, the model's CID will be used as a prefix to avoid conflicts when there are multiple instances of the form on the page.
+To override this behaviour, pass a null value to `idPrefix`.

 [Back to top](#top)